 Welcome to the British Student Taekwondo Federation, your student federation and registered charity promoting the martial art and sport of Taekwondo throughout UK universities.
 Governed by an elected board of trustees, we deliver training camps, courses and tournaments in all disciplines of Taekwondo, and provide representation and support services available to all university Taekwondo clubs.

 If you are looking to join a Taekwondo club at university, the good news is that there are already over 70 university Taekwondo clubs active in the UK, with more starting all the time – the best place to start is Google!* If the university you attend does not have a club visit our Starting a Club page for information on how to get started, and remember if you already practice Taekwondo you may still enter BSTF training events and competitions even if your university does not yet have a club.

-Taekwondo is fantastic for fitness, coordination and flexibility.
-University clubs are typically highly social and, if you’re interested in competitions, competitive clubs that attend several events each year, especially BSTF fightcamps and tournaments!
-Check out our Calendar for a list of upcoming events!
+Taekwondo is an excellent way to to develop fitness, coordination and flexibility.
+University clubs are typically highly social and, if you’re interested in competitions, competitive clubs that attend several events each year, especially BSTF training camps and tournaments!
+Check out our calendar for a list of upcoming events.

 University clubs range from a handful of enthusiasts, up to hundreds of members.
 In almost every club you’ll learn sparring, patterns, self defense techniques and board breaking.
 Most teach a syllabus focusing on a traditional pair of disciplines (a discipline of sparring and of patterns), while others may focus mainly on a single discipline.
 An increasing number offer instruction in multiple disciplines in either the same or separate classes at the same university.
 University clubs usually have members with experience across all disciplines join them at the start of the year, and it is common for students already practicing Taekwondo before they get to university to hold memberships and train with both the club at their home address and with their university club in term time.
 You can read more about the different disciplines of Taekwondo here.